 At Tremont, we are using community science as an invaluable tool to connect people with nature.
 Hands-on experience with real research projects engages and excites students and volunteers.
 They develop a sense of ownership for the projects and realize that they are contributing to something bigger than themselves.
 You can join one of our community projects at Tremont, or develop a project at home or in your schoolyard.
 Either way, you will develop your skills of observation and contribute to important scientific research to better understand the world around us!

 We have several core on-going research projects as well as smaller projects that are done on an occasional basis.
 The specific mix of projects varies seasonally and from year-to-year.
-Many of them relate to the All Taxa Biodiversity Inventory (ATBI), a long-term study aimed at identifying and mapping all 80,000+ species in Great Smoky Mountains National Park.
+Some of them relate to the All Taxa Biodiversity Inventory (ATBI), a long-term study aimed at identifying and mapping all 80,000+ species in Great Smoky Mountains National Park.
 All of our projects are real research; the data students and volunteers collect are maintained and shared with park managers and scientists.

 If you haven’t already been involved in a community science project at Tremont, now is your chance!
 The time of year you will be at Tremont and the age of your students or group will affect which projects are most appropriate for your group.
 Some of the projects can be done with all your students, and some are most appropriate for a small, select group of budding scientists that need an extra challenge.
-Some of the projects can be done as a part of one of our regular lessons, and some can be done as entire lessons of their own.